RaimundSchramm/mentor/dev_env_setup.md

 get target os from anywhere, for VirtualBox download iso-file for example

 #### 1.1.2 Update
+First, use `update` to synchronize the package index file with its sources.
 > sudo apt-get update

+Second, use `upgrade` to install the most recent version of each installed package.
 > sudo apt-get upgrade

+Third, use `autoremove` to uninstall obsolete dependencies of packages that were installed automatically.
+> sudo apt-get autoremove

 #### 1.1.3 Install packed software and libraries